codetracker-learning/bangazon-issues/documentation/tickets.md

-# Project Requirements and Tickets Overview
+# Ticket Descriptions - E-commerce Site Project

-As the product manager for this project, I have thoroughly reviewed the requirements and gathered valuable insights to guide us in developing the Minimum Viable Product (MVP) for our upcoming project.
-In order to streamline the development process and ensure clarity, I have created a set of tickets that encapsulate the key functionalities and features outlined in the project requirements.
-These tickets serve as a comprehensive reference for the development team and will help us prioritize and execute tasks effectively.

-## Tickets Overview
-The following tickets have been created to address the core functionalities and user stories identified for our project:
+The following ticket descriptions have been created based on the discussions held with the client regarding the development of an e-commerce site.
+These tickets outline specific functionalities and requirements for the project and serve as a guide for the engineers working on the implementation.

+**Ticket Descriptions - E-commerce Site Project**

+These tickets have been written to capture the key features and functionalities discussed during the client meetings.
+Each ticket provides a clear description of the desired behavior, including the given conditions, expected actions, and resulting outcomes.
+The potential implementation ideas offer suggestions for the technical approach that can be considered.

+These tickets will serve as a reference for the engineers, ensuring accurate implementation of the discussed features.
+The product manager will work closely with the engineering team to prioritize and track the progress of each ticket.

+Please review these ticket descriptions to gain a comprehensive understanding of the project's scope and objectives as conveyed by the client.

 ## Title: Customer should be able to view products that a seller is selling